How to Enable Encrypted Connection to SQL Server

 • The certificate must be stored either in a local computer certificate store or the current user certificate store.

-• The system time must be such, which is after the “Valid from” property of the certificate and before the “Valid to” property of the certificate.
+• The system time must be after the “Valid from” date and before the “Valid to” date of the certificate.

 • The client must be able to verify the ownership of the certificate used by the server.